-Physical child abuse effects vary from child to child, depending on six factors:
+Physical child abuse effects vary from child to child, depending on these multiple factors:

 Children and youth suffer physical pain, trauma, and emotional scars when they are victims of child abuse.
 The physical child abuse effects also vary depending on the age of the child.